 As an avid Muay Thai practitioner myself, I’ve had my fair share of knocks and bruises during sparring sessions.
 Without proper protection, serious injuries to your face and teeth are bound to happen.
 Studies have shown that the prevalence of dental and facial injuries in combat sports including boxing, kickboxing, Muay Thai, wrestling and Jiu-jitsu can be as high as 30%¹.

 Mouthguards are an essential piece of protective gear to reduce oral injuries.
 It can act as a buffer from trauma, providing protection for the lips, gums, cheeks and tongue.
 It also prevents fractured or knocked out teeth by cushioning the teeth from direct frontal blows to the upper jaw or indirectly from a blow to the lower jaw, which can cause the lower teeth to slam against the upper teeth.
-Unlike some other injuries, a single traumatic injury to the teeth may never heal completely and it can create a lifetime of costly dental treatments.
+Unlike some other injuries, a single traumatic injury to the teeth may never heal completely and it can create a lifetime of costly dental treatments, such as dental implants.

 Most evidence suggests that the concept of a mouthguard was initiated in the sport of boxing.
 Originally, boxers use to wear mouthguards made out of cotton, tape, sponge or small pieces of wood by biting the material between their teeth².